MuSmile/DearEditor/readme.md

 # README

+> Your next Unity is not a Unity...

 Welcom to DearEditor!

-DearEditor is a PySide6 based **WIP** game editor.
-The aim of DearEditor is to create a open and unite editor solution for all game engines (especially for in-house engines).
+DearEditor is a PySide6 based **WIP** runtime-free game engine editor.
+The aim of DearEditor is to create an open and unite editor solution for all engine runtime (especially for in-house engines).

 ## Screenshots
 ![screenshot](.support/pyside6_qtads/img/p1.png)